Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

 .. code-block:: console

-   $cargo concordium schema-json --schema schema/schema.bin --out="/some/path"
+   $cargo concordium schema-json --schema schema/schema.bin --out "/some/path"

-Alternatively, a schema in JSON can be extracted from an embedded schema by using
+Alternatively, a schema in JSON can be extracted from an embedded schema in a module by using

 .. code-block:: console

-   $cargo concordium schema-json --module module.wasm.v1 --out="/some/path"
+   $cargo concordium schema-json --module module.wasm.v1 --out "/some/path"